tehnick/elmerfem/misc/xdmf/README.txt

 This folder contains an experimental Xdmf/HDF5 result writer module for Elmer

-Limitations: Only scalar fields and linear elements are supported at the moment
+Only parallel version (ElmerSolver_mpi) is supported at the moment

-Sample usage:
+Sample usage (for more details, refer to the solver-blocks in *.sif):

      ./compile.sh

-     ElmerGrid 1 2 beam3d
+     ElmerGrid 1 2 angle3d
-     ElmerGrid 2 2 beam3d -metis 8

      ElmerGrid 1 2 angle3d
      ElmerGrid 2 2 angle3d -metis 8